cmake-basis/BASIS/doc/site/standard/template.rst

     file shall only describe additional steps/CMake variables which are not described in the :doc:`/howto/install` guide.

+.. _BasisProject:

 :apidoc:`BasisProject.cmake`
-    This file contains the meta-data of the project such as the project name, its brief description which is used for the packaging, and the dependencies.
-Note that additional dependencies may be given by the CMake code in the config/Depends.cmake file, if such file is present.
+    This file contains the meta-data of the project such as the project name and release version, its brief description which is used for the packaging, and the dependencies.
+Note that additional dependencies may be given by the CMake code in the :ref:`config/Depends.cmake <Depends>` file, if such file is present.
     This file mainly consists of a call to the :apidoc:`basis_project()` command.
 If the project is a module of another project, this file is read by the top-level project